The American Board of Electrodiagnostic Specialties

 Fellowship Credentials – FABES®:

->

-> Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc), that has completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties in an ACFN approved educational program.
-Fellows must also have completed a minimum of 2 years of clinical experience in the field of neurology and have successfully passed an ACFN administered, approved, and psychometrically-validated board examination.
+Fellows must be a licensed health care primary care provider or profession in a healthcare professional field (MD, DO, DC, DPT, ND, PhD, etc),that has completed a minimum of 450 credit hours of training in Electrodiagnostic Specialties in an ACFN approved educational program.

->

-> Certificate of Qualification – CABES®
+Certificate of Qualification – CABES®

 CABES®: Certificate-Holder of the American Board of Electrodiagnostic Specialties® are federally protected and trademarked terms to describe an individual that has met the criteria set forth by the ACFN and the ABES to hold a certificate of qualification.